-Well, there are enough people happy to build the minutiae of their lives around interactions, like those I’ve mentioned, that one-off, forgotten-by-next-Monday purchases can be used to drive metrics and give the impression of something genuine and lasting being developed.
+Well, seems there are quite a few people happy to build the minutiae of their lives around interactions like those I’ve mentioned.
+So, one-off, forgotten-by-next-Monday purchases can be used to drive metrics and give the impression of something genuine and lasting being developed.

 This type of marketing has the supreme advantage that it is accountable: you can definitely say something happened as a result of the money/time you spent.
 Even better, the amount of resource you deploy needn’t be very great, in clear contrast to those terrible, wasteful advertising budgets that people used to spend in order to make their products into household names with millions at a time.

 Unfortunately for all of us, there is a sort of self-fulfilling prophecy here.
 Because once the contrast is drawn between accountable, small, short-term interactions (“We got 27 likes on Facebook for that”!) and less accountable, longer term effects that cost more money, like Cadbury’s brand awareness, there are no prizes for guessing which the CFO of your company will prefer.

 Add, to this, the fact that most board level company directors are not marketers, indeed many see marketing itself as a tax not an opportunity, and you have the perfect recipe for the discipline descending to the level of influence it now suffers in many organisations.